 All in all, you’ll be able to come up close and personal with not only some of the most expensive instruments in history but many of the same ones that would produce beautiful sounds for the Medici.

 1. Michelangelo’s David (The Tribune)

 History and religion are bound together and forced apart all at the same time.
 This means that much of our account of history, especially BCE history, comes from religious books.
 Specifically it comes from the Bible.
 At the same time, we must work to separate a historical account, the existence of figures such as David or Jesus as King and rebel, from their religious account, favored by God to be King and son of God.

 David was a farmer and sheep breeder who likely had to protect his crops from small animals such as rabbits in order to survive.
 He may have also had some run-ins with wolves trying to take his sheep.
-If that were to happen, the sling was the preferred weapon and David would have practiced religiously to ensure he could protect his livelihood.
-If David loses a sheep he may not be able to eat.
+In those cases, the sling was the preferred weapon, and David would have practiced religiously to ensure he could protect his livelihood.

 The Sculpture Described: